|Overall Rating||Pretty Good|

 Speed: The base isn’t super fast but there is little chatter for a board of this type.
 The Capita Defenders of awesome feels stable and pretty damp for a twin.

-Uneven Terrain: So the stiffer flex and faster ride is great for better conditions but this comes at a disadvantage when it comes to powering through a bumpy end of the day groomer.
+Uneven Terrain: So the stiffer flex and faster ride are great for better conditions but this comes at a disadvantage when it comes to powering through a bumpy end of the day groomer.
 You can feel a little more rough stuff under your foot than you can with other boards with better dampening tech.
-It’s a board you want to pair up with bindings that have lots of shock absorption like the Contact Pro’s.
+It’s a board you want to pair up with bindings that have lots of shock absorption like the Contact Pros.
 Even then you can still feel things you wouldn’t with those bindings on more damp boards.
 Still, it’s better than most with this board.
+Now the 2019 and 2018 Capita DOA is much better than in the past and feels like it can handle more uneven snow of all kinds.

 Approximate Weight- Pretty light for its price but I’d say it’s more on the normal side.